ibm-cloud-docs/sell/software-versions.md

 {:download: .download}

-# Adding a version of your software
+# Adding a new version of software
 {: #add-version-software}

 After onboarding your software, you can add multiple versions of your software to your private catalog.